TRAVEL GUIDES

 CAP SA SAL, HOTEL

 And here is one final recommendation: Cap Sa Sal!
 It offers a more modern ambiance compared to our other choices and the view is absolutely breathtaking.
 There's a restaurant right by the sea where we love to catch the sunset and drinks.
+This one is a little bit on the touristy side but the views are really stunning.
 Friends who've spent a night at Cap Sa Sal had a wonderful experience.

 Aiguafreda, Costa Brava